 5. Embrace the benefits of customization.
 Design engineers can reap enormous benefits from customized components.
 Grappling with standardized products that exceed application needs and waste resources is no longer necessary in an industry capable of creating a component to fit every potential application.
 When companies voice their specific needs before components are formed and continue communicating throughout the creation process, manufacturers and customers ensure successful outcomes.

-About the author Joe Moxley is a senior engineer at Custom Electronics, Inc. (CEI), a manufacturer of high-quality, high-reliability electronic products for military, commercial/industrial, renewable energy, aerospace and oil exploration markets.
+Joe Moxley is a senior engineer at Custom Electronics, Inc. (CEI), a manufacturer of high-quality, high-reliability electronic products for military, commercial/industrial, renewable energy, aerospace and oil exploration markets.
 Joe has 31 years of experience in the design and manufacturing of reconstituted mica paper capacitors with short forays into stacked/plate mica capacitors and polypropylene capacitors.